Questions regarding the Lobbying Disclosure Act and the Penn State reporting process should be directed to:

 Standing Rules of the Senate - Rule XXXV - Gifts - can be found here.

-**Reminder -- Pursuant to Penn State Policy AD-50, Contact with State and Federal Officials and Official Visits by Government Agencies, Penn State faculty and staff must coordinate with Penn State's Office of Governmental Affairs regarding lobbying efforts made on behalf of Penn State University.
+**Reminder -- Pursuant to Penn State Policy AD-50, Contact with State and Federal Officials and Official Visits by Government Agencies, Penn State faculty and staff must coordinate with Penn State's Government and Community Relations regarding lobbying efforts made on behalf of Penn State University.

-Questions about any aspects of federal lobbying and reporting of congressional gift rules may be directed to Zack Moore.
+Questions about any aspects of federal lobbying and reporting of congressional gift rules may be directed to Amanda Wintersteen.